Colorado Individual Estimated Income Tax Payment Form

 You must pay estimated income tax if you are self employed or do not pay sufficient tax withholding.
 Estimated tax payments are due on a quarterly basis; The due dates are: April 15 (first calender quarter), June 15 (second calender quarter), September 15

-We last updated the Estimated Tax - Individual Coupon in February 2017, so this is the latest version of Form 104EP, fully updated for tax year 2016.
+We last updated the Individual Estimated Income Tax Payment Form in February 2023, so this is the latest version of Form 104EP, fully updated for tax year 2022.
 You can download or print current or past-year PDFs of Form 104EP directly from TaxFormFinder.
 You can print other Colorado tax forms here.

 Other Colorado Individual Income Tax Forms: